runzeeee/Interactive-Lab-Hub/Lab 5/README.md

 For example:
 1. When does it what it is supposed to do?

     It should display "Out of stock" when there is no item on the shelf.

-3. When does it fail?
+2. When does it fail?

     When the shelf is identified as an object.

-5. When it fails, why does it fail?
+3. When it fails, why does it fail?

     Because the camera is too far away from the shelf, so that it perceives the shelf as an object.

-7. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

     When there are some irrelavent object that falls on the shelf.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+    Yes, they realize sometimes the warning report may not be accurate.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+    Pretty bad, too frequent misreporting can lead to distrust of the system, making the system no longer cared by users.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+    Add more sensors such as weight sensors to ensure accuracy.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+    Color contrast detection can be added to determine whether the product exists on the shelf.

 ### Part D
 ### Characterize your own Observant system